mikelogaciuk/mikelogaciuk/README.md

 ## About me

-I am DataOps Engineer & Backend Developer from :poland: Poland working for [TERG S.A.
-(MediaExpert)](https://mediaexpert.pl) as a Senior SQL Server Applications Administrator.
+DataOps/DevOps/FinOps Enginner & Backend Devloper from :poland: Poland, who works for [TERG S.A.
+(MediaExpert)](https://mediaexpert.pl).

 I am responsible for variety tasks including areas such as: